mad-lab/transit/src/pytransit/doc/source/CGI.rst

 **Step 2: Extract Fractional Abundances**

  This is a relatively quick process, taking less than a minute.
 This step is to turn the barcodes counts into relative normalized abundances.
 Counts are normalized within samples and calculated relative to the abundances in the uninduced ATC file, essentially fractions.

+ Each mutant has an sgRNA mapping to a target gene that can reduce its expression (when induced with ATC, anhydrotetracycline).
+The uninduced ATC counts files are the read counts when the sgRNAs are mapped to a target gene but have not been induced.
+The uninduced counts provide a starting point to compare with the ATC induced zero concentration counts as well as the ATC inducted non-zero concentration counts.

  The first few lines of the output file contains information about the counts files processed.

 ::